GABETROLL/holbertonschool-higher_level_programming/python-hello_world/README.md

 4. how to print a float with 2 (or n) decimals
 5. how to print a string multiplied by an integer
 6. how to add strings
+7. how to make strings that are 'slices' of other strings